Home › About

 Gerald Larner (1936–2018)

 Born in Leeds, Gerald Larner studied modern languages at Oxford.
 He joined The Guardian as assistant music critic in 1962 and was its chief Northern music critic from 1965 to 1993 — a post once held by Neville Cardus.
 From his Manchester base he formed a long association with the Hallé Orchestra as a prolific programme-note writer, and with Lynne Walker ran the arts consultancy Edgewise, supplying notes to venues including the Barbican, the Wigmore Hall and the Edinburgh Festival.
-He also wrote a well-received biography of Maurice Ravel.

 How the archive is organised